 1. GB EU plates end after Brexit’s transition period: fitting GB EU flag plates is prohibited from 1st January 2021.
 UK vehicles must also show a GB oval when travelling overseas.

-2. BS AU 145e becomes mandatory next autumn: the new British Standard for plates, BS AU 145e becomes mandatory on 1st September 2021, to co-incide with the ‘71’ plate registration.
+2. BS AU 145e becomes mandatory in September: the new British Standard for plates, BS AU 145e becomes mandatory on 1st September 2021, to co-incide with the ‘71’ plate registration.
 See point 5 for other changes made recently to come in with BS AU 145e.